Please read the following information before leaving for your expedition.

 COVID-19 Safety

-Please test for COVID-19 before traveling to your expedition; do not travel if you have tested positive, and call Earthwatch right away for the next steps.
-Visit earthwatch.org/covid-19 for more information on how you can help reduce the risk of COVID-19 impacting your expedition.
+You are strongly encouraged to test for COVID-19 before traveling to your expedition, particularly if you are experiencing symptoms.
+Do not travel if you have tested positive, and call Earthwatch right away for the next steps.
+Please see earthwatch.org/covid-19 for more information.

 The Research

 Managing protected areas and preserving biodiversity as climate and other environmental conditions change is a major challenge facing conservation.
-Most protected areas were created with the goal of protecting species in place, resisting change.
+Most protected areas were created to protect species in place, resisting change.
 This approach alone is no longer viable.
 The US National Park Service (NPS) is shifting approaches to managing change (Colwell et al. 2012).
 Managers in Acadia are testing different management responses to preserve ecological integrity as conditions change.
 These management actions include protecting climate refugia (Smetzer and Morelli 2019), rapidly identifying and removing invasive species, restoring vegetation with species assemblages that are resilient to the changing climate, working with clam and marine worm harvesters to manage traditional harvesting in soft-bottom intertidal zones, and managing uses in different areas of the rocky intertidal zones.

 This requires shifts in approaches to inventories, monitoring, and management.
-For example, in the past, many protected areas inventoried their floras and faunas once or repeated inventories only after very long periods of time (McDonough MacKenzie et al. 2019).
+For example, in the past, many protected areas inventoried their floras and faunas once or repeated inventories only after very long periods (McDonough MacKenzie et al. 2019).
 We now know that species assemblages are changing quickly, requiring more frequent monitoring.
-We also know that protected areas are testing new approaches to management, including vegetation restoration projects designed to promote species assemblages adapted to changing climate conditions, or protecting areas identified as climate refugia (e.g., north-facing slopes or cool springs) (Karasov-Olson et al. 2019, Morelli et al. 2016).
+We also know that protected areas are testing new approaches to management, including vegetation restoration projects designed to promote species assemblages adapted to changing climate conditions or protecting areas identified as climate refugia (e.g., north-facing slopes or cool springs) (Karasov-Olson et al. 2019, Morelli et al. 2016).

 We are asking you to help us as we use biodiversity discovery citizen science (e.g., bioblitzes and opportunistic biodiversity observations) as a promising tool to accomplish frequent monitoring—combining targeted, seasonally repeated, small-scale bioblitzes, with more detailed citizen science monitoring of permanent sites throughout the park.
-This approach will help us understand how management actions are affecting ecological integrity in our changing park.
+This approach will help us understand how management actions affect ecological integrity in our changing park.

 The Acadia region relies on its natural resources and tourism for much of its economy.
-These rapid ecological changes are critical for visitors and residents to acknowledge and understand so they can help to preserve this iconic national park.
-Long-term monitoring coupled with question-driven research yields critical insights for true understanding of the impact of these changes, which is what makes citizen science so important to the success of this study.
+These rapid ecological changes are critical for visitors and residents to acknowledge and understand so they can help preserve this iconic national park.
+Long-term monitoring coupled with question-driven research yields critical insights for a true understanding of the impact of these changes, which makes citizen science so important to the success of this study.

 Climate Change: Sea to Trees at Acadia National Park